-Technically speaking, the majority of the business deals these days are based on certain level of trust between those who demand and supplier.
+Technically speaking, the majority of business deals these days are based on a certain level of trust between those who demand and suppliers.
 Try to think back, why did you choose that particular vendor for your last online shopping experience?
-Is it because of factors like product views, suppliers reputation, or quality reviews?
-These factors have successfully built a foundation of trust which gave you enough confident to place the order online.
+Is it because of factors like product views, suppliers’ reputation, or quality reviews?
+These factors have successfully built a foundation of trust which gave you enough confidence to place the order online.
 In fact, the more money you are going to spend on a product, the more assurance you will expect from the supplier.

 Tremendously high user base

-To Chinese netizens, social media have became reliable tools for expressing true feelings and opinions, they spend more than 35 % of their time online checking social media.
-Further more, social media users in China are much more active than those in any other countries around the world.
+To Chinese netizens, social media have become reliable tools for expressing true feelings and opinions, they spend more than 35 % of their time online checking social media.
+Furthermore, social media users in China are much more active than those in any other country around the world.
 Many of them have multiple social media accounts where they socialize with people and connect with updated personal information from all over the world.

 According to a study from Statista, China currently has nearly 515 million social network users.
 Isn’t that amazing?
-With Chinese social media platforms, your brands are able to connect with a users base equal to combined populations of the USA, Japan and South Korea.
+With Chinese social media platforms, your brands are able to connect with a user base equal to the combined populations of the USA, Japan, and South Korea.

 Promote Brand’s profile

 Before Chinese consumers trust your brand, they need to know who you are and what you do.
 Social media is a free but efficient platform to introduce your brands’ bio, profile and your company culture to people throughout China.

 Story approach (Credibility): The best way to start introducing your brand’s profile is through telling stories related to your brands.
 Real stories are very attractive since they help readers to get to know the real brand behind your different marketing strategies.
 Stories from founders tell people the real intent and mission of your company, stories from employees tell people how your brand treats others, and stories from your current customers tell people if you are serious about your service quality.
 The ‘Story approach’ will bring people closer to your brand and build up brand loyalty.